 Malt is one of the largest whisky sites in the UK, read by some 30,000 individuals each month.
-Edited by a regular contributor and reviewer to Whisky Magazine, its aim is simple: to write about whisky with intelligence and a little humour, whilst occasionally poking fun at the industry – because we take whisky both very seriously and lightheartedly.
+Edited by a regular contributor and reviewer to Whisky Magazine along with the man formerly known as the Whisky Rover, its aim is simple: to write about whisky with intelligence, whilst occasionally poking fun at the industry.
+Ultimately, it’s to provide readers with an honest critique of whisky and some of the questionable products or practices in the industry.